 Joining the Choir

-The Director of Music, Benedict Wilson, is always pleased to hear from prospective choristers at any time.
-Benedict can be contacted at email@example.com or 01789 266316 to arrange an informal meeting, at which he can advise parents and their sons or daughters accordingly.
+The Interim Director of Music, Rebecca Mills, is always pleased to hear from prospective choristers at any time.
+Rebecca can be contacted at email@example.com or 01789 266316 to arrange an informal meeting, at which she can advise parents and their sons or daughters accordingly.